Indira Radić: Early life

 Born Indira Subotić to Bosnian Serb parents Živko Subotić and Rosa Radić in the village of Dragalovci near Doboj, her staunch communist father named her after the Indian Prime Minister Indira Gandhi whose political activity he was reportedly fond of and inspired by.
-Her mother took care of the household while her father worked as a driver for different local publicly-owned enterprises along with being active in the Communist party's (SKJ) local branch.
+Her mother took care of the household while her father worked as a chauffeur at different local publicly-owned enterprises along with being active in the Communist party's (SKJ) local branch.

 Upon completing primary school in the nearby village of Stanari, walking the 5 kilometre distance back-and-forth daily, she enrolled in Doboj's streamlined medical high school to which she also traveled from her home village on a daily basis.
-Already drawn to singing and entering various vocalist contests, the teenager considered secondary musical studies, however, since the nearest secondary musical school was 60 km away in Banja Luka, and, being in no position to move, she opted for the medical school due to proximity.
+Already drawn to singing and entering various vocalist contests, the teenager briefly considered secondary musical studies, however, due to being in no position to move 60 km away to Banja Luka where the nearest secondary musical school was, she instead opted for the medical school in Doboj due to proximity.

 Soon after graduating high school, she would find employment in Zagreb, working as a nurse at the Mladen Stojanović Hospital for three years.